-- In the event of any user seriously or persistently abusing the facilities, Cranbrook Education Campus (CEC) shall be entitled to suspend the use of that facility.
+- In the event of any user seriously or persistently abusing the facilities (e.g. Smoking on site, wearing incorrect footwear or urinating on site), Cranbrook Education Campus (CEC) shall be entitled to suspend the use of that facility.

-- All applications for the use of premises should be made to the FITC Football in the Community (FITC) Sports Development officer based at CEC at least one complete calendar month before the use of the premises is required.
-All fees must be paid when requested by CEC/FITC.
+- All applications for the use of premises should be made to the Community Sports Assistants using the bookings@cranbrookeducationcampus or booking form.
+All fees must be paid when requested by CEC.
 Failure to pay may result in the hirer being unable to hire school facilities in the future.

-- CEC/FITC shall be free from liability if the premises are not available through causes outside their control, e.g. elections, civic meetings, etc.
+- CEC shall be free from liability if the premises are not available through causes outside their control, e.g. elections, civic meetings, etc.

 - Access to the hiring venue is only permitted during the agreed allocated time slot.
 Consequently the hirer must not gain access to the venue during another hirer’s agreed time.
 If this action persists then the hirer may lose the right to hire from the school in the future.